jeremyckahn/chitchatter/README.md

 ##### On non-GitHub hosts

 Build the app with `npm run build`, and then serve the `build` directory.
-Any static file serving solution should work.
+Any static file serving solution should work provided it is using a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

 #### Runtime configuration